cyberbotics/webots/docs/automobile/vehicle-generic.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### TruckTrailerSimple Field Summary

+- `name`: Identifies the trailer.

+- `appearance`: Defines the appearance of the trailer.

+- `rotation`: Defines the rotation of the truck tank w.r.t the truck cabin.
+Only the rotation in Z should be used (Javascript is not used for efficiency reasons).

+- `wheelBoundingObject`: Defines whether the wheels should have a bounding object.

 ## TruckWheel

 Model of a truck wheel using the generic [VehicleWheel](vehiclewheel.md) PROTO.